Aftershock quake of 6.5 magnitude shakes Chile, no damage reported

 An 8.3 magnitude earthquake and a tsunami hit Chile's port city of Coquimbo last Wednesday, killing 13 people.

 Since then, a series of aftershocks has unnerved Chileans.
-The U.S. Geological Survey said the latest tremor had a magnitude of 6.5, with an epicenter 46 kilometers (28 miles) west of Illapel, close to that of last week's quake.
+The U.S. Geological Survey said the latest tremor had a magnitude of 6.5, with an epicentre 46 kilometres (28 miles) west of Illapel, close to that of last week's quake.

 The Onemi emergency service said Monday's tremor had not generated conditions necessary to create a tsunami and that there were no initial reports of damage or injuries.